 How it works

-Micro Market filmmakers are given specialised training, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online and VOD platforms and public agencies at PFM.
+New Talent Strand filmmakers are given specialised training, followed by the opportunity to pitch and discuss their projects with financiers, investment funds, sales companies, distributors, post houses, online platforms and public agencies at PFM.

-On the day, the filmmaking teams present their project to the financiers in a day-long series of intense 30-minute meetings.
+On the Market day, the filmmaking teams present their projects to the financiers in a day-long series of intense 30-minute meetings.
 Teams will have up to 12 meetings during the day.

-All teams also have the opportunity to network with financiers and participants from the other strand of PFM in our general events during the market.
+New Talent Strand film teams will also have the opportunity to network with financiers and participants from the main PFM in our general events during the market.